DrewThomasCorps/book-renew/README.md

 For more help see the HELP.md file located in the backend directory

 ### Frontend
+1. Install Node.js and NPM.
-1. Open up the terminal and `cd` into the client directory.
+2. Open up the terminal and `cd` into the client directory.
-2. Run `npm install && npm start`
+3. Run `npm install && npm start`
-3. This should open up the project on localhost port 3000
+4. This should open up the project on localhost port 3000
-4. You may have to edit the config file located in client/src/config
+5. You may have to edit the config file located in client/src/config

 For more help see the README.md in the client directory